 Of course, this problem did not magically appear.
 The smartboards were purchased and installed without thinking about support.
 This is the original sin - and in my experience, a common problem in technology and education.

 So, I did what she said.
 I carefully explained this to my leadership team.
 I didn’t have time to handle the smartboards.
 I had a daily schedule, and explained the important work that was taking a backseat to the smartboards.
 Soon, the boards starting failing, teachers started to complain - teachers actually stopped planning on using the smartboards because they were so unreliable.
 It was hard to see this, and I know I took a small political hit for this.
 But fast-forward 3 months.
 Now we have hired a part-time technician, who is totally dedicated to smartboards.
 We have consolidated our efforts to keep the smartboards up and running.
 The system is still far from perfect, but I am getting far more done than I was.

 Because I let a broken system fail.

-Published on Monday, January 04, 2010 (8 years, 11 months, and one week ago).
+Published on Monday, January 04, 2010 (about 9 years, one month, and 3 weeks ago).
 Posted in: Educational Tech Leadership Smartboards Support